ekonda/kutana/docs/index.rst

         pass

-Callback receives two arguments - raw update's data as dict and :class:`.Environment`.
-It's pretty straight forward and these callbacks is used when you need to add something special to workflow often connected with concrete service.
+The callback receives two arguments - raw update's data as dict and :class:`.Environment`.
+It's pretty straight forward and these callbacks are used when you need to add something special to workflow often connected with concrete service.

 Plugins
 -------
 See :class:`.Plugin` for list of available callback registrators.
-Example of simple plugin:
+Example of the simple plugin:

 .. code-block:: python